arthi2900/app1/docs/prd.md

   - View student allocation list with attendance status for each exam
   - Monitor exam status and student participation
   - Access exam analytics and reports
-  - View individual student exam results with question-wise performance\n  - Delete exams created by self (with restrictions)
+  - View individual student exam results with question-wise performance
+  - Delete exams created by self (with restrictions)
   - Force Delete Exam capability: Can permanently delete exams with student attempts after strict confirmation\n- Profile editing capability\n- Linked to specific school from school master list
 - School-based isolation: Can only view and manage users (teachers and students) from their assigned school

-- Visibility Rules:\n  - ✅ Can view: Teachers from their own school, Students from their own school, Question papers created by teachers in their school, Online exams created by teachers in their school, Student allocation lists for all exams in their school, Individual student exam results for all exams in their school
-  - ❌ Cannot view: Users from other schools\n\n### 2.3 Teacher
+### 2.3 Teacher
 - View assigned classes, sections, and subjects
 - View students of assigned sections only
 - Question Bank Access:\n  - Create questions for assigned subjects and lessons
   - Insert images/clip arts in questions
-  - View questions filtered by assigned subjects\n  - Switch between Row View and Card View
+  - View questions filtered by assigned subjects
+  - Switch between Row View and Card View
   - Edit own questions in both views
 - Question Paper Preparation:
   - Create question papers from own question bank